-Windows 10, the latest and greatest iteration of the Windows Operating System, comes with two different internet browsers – Internet Explorer, the default Windows browsers we all know but don’t really love, and Microsoft Edge, a fast, more secure and simpler internet browser that Microsoft has developed to rival the third-party internet browsers that almost all Windows users believe to be superior to Internet Explorer.
-Microsoft touts Microsoft Edge as an internet browser that is better than, or at least just as good as, its competition.
+Windows 10, the latest and greatest iteration of the Windows Operating System, comes with two different internet browsers: Internet Explorer, the default Windows browser we all know but don’t really love, and Microsoft Edge, a fast, more secure, and simpler internet browser.
+Microsoft developed Edge to rival the third-party internet browsers that almost all Windows users believe to be superior to Internet Explorer.
+Microsoft touts Microsoft Edge as an internet browser that is as good as, if not better than, its competition.

-Fortunately for you, there is a way that you can pin a Microsoft Edge tab to your taskbar, but it is not nearly as easy and quick as simply dragging and dropping an open tab to the taskbar.
-Until Microsoft finally decides to update Microsoft Edge with a feature that allows users to simply drag and drop tabs to the taskbar to pin them there, if you want to pin a Microsoft Edge tab to your taskbar, you need to:
+Fortunately for you, there is a way to pin a Microsoft Edge tab to your taskbar.
+However, it is not as convenient as simply dragging and dropping an open tab onto it.
+Until Microsoft decides to update Edge with a feature that allows users to do this, if you want to pin a tab to your taskbar, you need to:

 Right-click on an empty space on your Desktop, hover over New and click on Shortcut.

-In the Type the location of the item field, paste the following, replacing facebook.com with the URL that you want the shortcut in your taskbar to open:
+Type the location of the item” field, paste the following.
+Replace “facebook.com” with the URL you want the shortcut in your taskbar to open.

-Click on Next.
-Name your shortcut (Facebook – for example).
+Click on ‘Next.’
+Name your shortcut (for example, ‘Facebook’).

 Create the shortcut.
 Right-click on the shortcut and click on Pin to taskbar.

 Voila!
 You’re done.
-Now, whenever you click on the shortcut in your taskbar, a Microsoft Edge tab will open and it will take you to the URL you created a shortcut for.
-If the shortcut does not work, create a new one, this time surrounding the URL in the location for the shortcut (https://www.facebook.com – for example) with quotation marks (“) on both sides.
-The finished location for the shortcut will look like the following:
+Now, whenever you click on the shortcut in your taskbar, a Microsoft Edge tab will open, taking you to the URL you have created a shortcut for.
+If the shortcut does not work, create a new one.
+This time, surround the URL in the location for the shortcut (https://www.facebook.com – for example) with quotation marks (“) on both sides.
+The finished location for the shortcut should look like the following:

-If you don’t like the bland icon that the shortcut has by default, download the .ico file for a more fitting shortcut icon for the shortcut from www.iconarchive.com and before you pin the shortcut to your taskbar, right-click on it, click on Properties > Change icon, navigate to the directory where the .ico file you downloaded is stored, select the .ico file you downloaded and click on OK in both windows.
-Doing so will spice your taskbar shortcut for a specific URL in Microsoft Edge up a bit.
+If you don’t like the bland icon that the shortcut has by default, download the .ico file for a more fitting shortcut icon from www.iconarchive.com.
+Before you pin the shortcut to your taskbar, right-click on it and click on Properties > Change Icon.
+Navigate to the directory where the .ico file you downloaded is stored, select the .ico file you downloaded, and click on OK in both windows.
+Doing so will enhance your taskbar shortcut for a specific URL in Microsoft Edge.